Kong/docs.konghq.com/app/_hub/nonamesecurity/nonamesecurity-kongprevention/overview/_index.md

 nav_title: Overview
 ---

-The Noname Security prevention integration for {{site.base_gateway}} instructs the Gateway to block API requests that are associated with anomalous IP addresses, headers, cookies, query strings, or JWT tokens.
+The Noname Security Prevention integration for {{site.base_gateway}} instructs the Gateway to block API requests that are associated with anomalous IP addresses, headers, cookies, query strings, or JWT tokens.

 {:.note}
  > {{site.konnect_product_name}} data plane integration for this integration is currently in BETA.